MegaMek/mekbay/README.md

 ## Overview

-Mekbay is an Angular-based application designed for BattleTech enthusiasts to:
+MekBay is an Angular-based application designed for BattleTech enthusiasts to:

 - **Manage BattleTech Forces**: Organize and track your mechs, vehicles, and other units
 - **Interactive Record Sheets**: Use digital record sheets during gameplay with real-time damage tracking and status updates